hcs64/ww2ogg/notes.md

 ﻿# WWise vorbis history

+* ??
+  * Similar to Divinity II, but no extra bytes in fmt chunk for channel mapping

 * Divinity II (PC)
   * 0x28 byte vorb chunk
   * 8 byte packet headers with 32-bit packet size and 32-bit granule